 Indoor Palm Tree Leaf Tips Turning Brown

 - Symptoms.
-Leaf tips turning brown, dried out and crispy.
+Leaf tips turning brown, dried out, and crispy.

 - Causes.
 Low humidity, underwatering, high temperatures, and too much fertilizer.

 The reason for indoor palm tree leaf tips turning brown is because of low humidity and underwatering.
 Indoor palm trees require the soil to be evenly and consistently moist and prefer high humidity.
-Low humidity saps moisture from the leaves quicker then the roots can draw up water causing the leaf tips to turn brown.
+Low humidity saps moisture from the leaves quicker than the roots can draw up water causing the leaf tips to turn brown.